leav-solutions/leav-engine/README.md

 - 15: error when creating the folder for multi-page
 - 16: error when getting the number page of pdf
 - 17: error when generating multi-page
+- 18: type of the file not manage

 # Config file